Rodan (film): Plot

-In the small mining village of Kitamatsu, near the foothills of Mount Aso on the southern Japanese island of Kyushu, two miners have gone missing.
-The two men, Goro and Yoshi, had brawled earlier that day (the film implies that the two have violently quarreled for some time) and after they entered the mine to start their shift, the shaft had flooded.
-Shigeru Kawamura, a tunneling and safety engineer at the mine, heads below to investigate and discovers Yoshi's lacerated corpse.
+In the mining village of Kitamatsu, near the foothills of Mount Aso on Kyushu, miners Goro and Yoshi enter a mine to start their shift, before the shaft floods.
+Shigeru Kawamura, a tunneling and safety engineer there, later enters the mine and discovers Yoshi's lacerated corpse.

-Above ground, a doctor examines Yoshi, and discovers the cause of death to be a series of deep gashes caused by an abnormally sharp object.
-Some of the miners and their families begin to discuss the possibility of the involvement of Goro in the death.

-Two local miners and a policeman are later attacked and slain by an unseen assailant in the flooded shaft.
-Their bodies are recovered and examined, and the doctor announces that they were also killed by a sharp object.
-That night, Shigeru and his fiancée Kiyo are attacked by a Meganulon, a giant species of larval insect at Kiyo's home.
+Above ground, a doctor examines Yoshi, who died from deep gashes caused by a sharp object.
+Two miners and a policeman are later slain in the flooded shaft.
+That night, Shigeru and his fiancée Kiyo are attacked by a giant larval insect at Kiyo's home.

-The police start hunting the creature, and it kills two officers before escaping into the mine.
-The police and Shigeru notice that the officers' wounds match the wounds of the murdered.
-Shigeru, accompanied by police and soldiers, heads into the mine, where they discover the butchered body of Goro and are chased by the insect monster.
-Shigeru crushes the creature with runaway mine carts, but after another insect monster appears, the tunnel caves in, trapping Shigeru in the mine.
+The police start hunting the creature, which kills two officers before escaping into the mine.
+The police and Shigeru notice that the officers' wounds match the ones of the murdered.
+Shigeru, accompanied by police and soldiers, heads into the mine, and discovers Goro's butchered body and is chased by the insect monster.
+Shigeru crushes the creature with runaway mine carts.
+However, after another monster appears, the tunnel collapses in on itself trapping Shigeru in the mine.

-The next day, Dr. Kashiwagi identifies the giant insect as a Meganuron, an ancient species of dragonfly larvae.
-An earthquake suddenly strikes the area, and rumors begin to circulate that Mount Aso might be on the verge of an eruption.
-When the police head to the volcano to investigate the damage caused by the earthquake, they discover that the only road to the mines has collapsed.
-But to their surprise, they also find an amnesiac Shigeru wandering around the epicenter.
+The next day, Dr. Kashiwagi identifies the giant insect as the Meganulon, an ancient species of dragonfly nymph that was awoken by the mining operation.
+An earthquake strikes the area, and rumors begin to circulate that Mount Aso might be on the verge of an eruption.
+Heading to the volcano to investigate the damage caused by the earthquake, the police discover that the only road to the mines has collapsed.
+They then also find Shigeru wandering around the epicenter, injured and suffering from amnesia.

-Several miles away, in Kyushu, an air base receives an alert from a jet fighter.
-The pilot reports an unidentified flying object performing impossible maneuvers at supersonic speeds in the vicinity of Mount Aso.
-Per orders that he pursues the object but it swings around and at supersonic speed overflies the jet, destroying it and killing the pilot.
-After recovering remains of the jet and the pilot's helmet, the base gets word that a British airliner has been shot down by an aerial object resembling the supersonic UFO.
+Miles away, an air base receives an alert from a JASDF fighter pilot.
+The pilot reports an unidentified flying object moving at supersonic speeds near Mount Aso.
+The pilot is ordered to pursue the jet, but the UFO changes course abruptly and overflies the aircraft, destroying it.
+The base later learns that a British airliner was shot down by an aerial object resembling the supersonic UFO.
+More incidents are reported from China, Okinawa, and the Philippines of aerial supersonic objects.

-Soon after, more incidents are reported, from China, Okinawa, and the Philippines of aerial objects causing major destruction and the probability is established that two such objects - still foggily surmised as aircraft, visible only via contrails at ultra high altitude - are engaged in such predations.